jdmota/quasejs/packages/cli/README.md

 - Includes [import-local](https://github.com/sindresorhus/import-local).
 - Passing a `configFiles` value automates the requiring of a config file.
 The user will be able to override the default using `--config=another-file.js`.
 - Passing a `configKey` value automates the requiring of a config object from the `package.json` file, if a config file is not available.
-- Support for `@quase/config`'s schema, defaults application, and validation.
+- Support for `@quase/schema`, which includes defaults application and validation.
   - The options are validated automatically against the schema.
 If validation fails, an error is throw.
 If the error is left unhandled, the promise will loudly reject.
 - Automatic help generation from the schema.
 - Supports [update-notifier](https://github.com/yeoman/update-notifier).